 - Avoid jaywalking.
 Cross the street on a red traffic light, and you can expect a ticket, unpleasant stares, and sometimes shouting from onlooking pedestrians, particularly parents.
 Even if there is no car in sight, you should wait until the crosswalk light changes.

 - Avoid carrying only a credit card.
 Cash is king in Germany.
 Many places simply do not accept credit cards, and when they do, they take German credit cards only.
 Carry cash on you at all times to avoid getting stuck in a jam, such as paying for a meal or using a public bathroom.
-Yes, there is a fee for public bathroom use, and they don’t accept credit.
+Yes, there is a fee for public restroom use, and they don’t accept credit.

 - Avoid talking about the war.
 It probably goes without saying, but in case you are unaware, avoid talking about World War II.
 This is a sensitive subject, and although not entirely avoided by the German people, it’s just not a good conversation starter in any situation whatsoever.